Ed Jackson (rugby union): Background

 Born in Bath, Jackson attended Millfield School where he was captain of the 1st XV, coached by former Bath prop Jon Mallet.
 Upon graduation from the Bath Academy, starting his senior professional career at the Rec, the academy manager Frank Butler commented "Edward is an intelligent footballer who understands and reads the game very well.
 I first saw him play for Somerset U16s three years ago, and he has been training with the academy ever since.
 We have liaised closely with Jon Mallett in Edward's development, and are delighted to have signed him full-time."

 Club career

-As one of the promising stars coming through Bath Academy where Jackson first gained experiences in the A League playing for Bath United, the powerful ball carrier signed a full-time contract with Bath in 2007 and made his senior debut for them against Leicester Tigers in the EDF Energy Cup in October 2008.
+As one of the stars coming through Bath Academy where Jackson first gained experiences in the A League playing for Bath United, the ball carrier signed a full-time contract with Bath in 2007 and made his senior debut for them against Leicester Tigers in the EDF Energy Cup in October 2008.
 In 2009, he captained Bath at the Middlesex Sevens.

 The backrow moved onto Doncaster Knights in the RFU Championship before making the move to London Welsh in 2012.

 Jackson then signed for Wasps Rugby (Aviva Premiership) in 2014 where he spent two seasons.

 Having previously worked with Dragons Director of Rugby Lyn Jones during his time at London Welsh, Jackson signed for Newport Gwent Dragons and made his debut in the Pro12 match against Connacht in September 2015.